 Kids Already Bored This Summer?
 Sign Them Up for Apple’s Free Day Camps

 If you live near an Apple store, your kids could be in for a unique learning opportunity this summer!

 The company is offering free Apple Camps this summer to teach kids how to create with technology.

-Kids ages 8 to 12 can join the camps for free and “broaden their creative horizons by making movies, creating interactive books and more using Apple products.”
+Kids ages 8 to 12 can join the camps for free, where they’ll “broaden their creative horizons by making movies, composing musical stories, coding games and robots, and more using Apple products.”

 Camps take place at participating Apple stores and run for an hour and a half per day for three days in July.
 Dates and times vary by location.

 Created for future filmmakers, this camp explores the creative process of telling stories using photos, video and music.
 Kids will be tasked with brainstorming and storyboarding their ideas and will group up for short videos.
 They’ll learn to edit and enhance their shots with graphics and filters.